vadim0x60/awesome-artificial-humour/contributing.md

 ## Removing examples of artificial humour

 For every item you remove, please explain in the pull request why you believe it doesn't cut it.

+## Beware

+The default branch in this project is called `main`, not `master`.
+Sorry for the inconvenience, this is required by [the awesome project](https://github.com/sindresorhus/awesome).